Confused about web hosting, domain registration, and control panels? Our handy guide explains it all in simple terms.

 Most websites are built with an application designed for that purpose.
 The most common types of application are Content Management Systems (CMS), Forums, and Online Stores (typically called ecomm, short for for Electronic Commerce).

 If your site is built using a CMS (popular CMS systems are Wordpress, Joomla, and Drupal) then it will have two ways to interact.
 The first is what visitors to your website see, the second is the interface that you use to update your site with new content.
 When you log in to your CMS you see this second interface.
 Different CMS systems use different names for this interface, but common names are Dashboard, Back-End, Manager, and System Administrator.
+We call this interface your website control panel.

 Some will start by building a web site on a hosted service (for example wordpress.com or joomla.com) or with a web creation tool (for example Website Tonight or wix.com).
 As sites grow they can reach limitations and want to move to using their own domain.
 Here it is critical to be using an open solution such as Joomla or Wordpress, because there are well established ways to move your site.
 If you used a proprietary tool you are likely to be either locked in or you will lose significant functionality when making the transition.

-The systems that route data through the Internet use systems of numbers that aren't very human friendly.
+The systems that route data through the Internet use a series of numbers that aren't very human friendly.
 Every device on the net, including your computer, your tablet, and your phone, has an Internet address, which is a series of numbers.
 This is called an IP address.
 The IP stands for "Internet Protocol" For most devices, this address isn't one permanent value.
 For example the IP address of your phone will change as you move from place to place.

 While this system works great for computers, it is pretty difficult for people.
 This is where domains and the Domain Name System comes in.
 You'll see the acronym DNS several times in your travels.
 Your domain is the name that people, and other servers, use to find you on the Internet.
 When you type www.google.com, DNS servers translate that name you understand into an IP address that your device understands, and then it uses the IP address to connect to Google.